Apollo-XIV/Apollo-XIV/README.md

 ### Hi there 👋
-Ny name is Alex!
+My name is Alex!
 I'm a DevOps apprentice working in the North West.
 I like to work on all sorts of things, but recently I've been learning webdev.
 You can check out some of my projects here:
 - hierophant.dev
 - alexcrease.dev